alewan/blood-vessel-detection/README.md

-# Image Detection for Research
+# Blood Vessel Image Detection

 This code performs a simple detection of shapes in a set of images using OpenCV.<br>
-The specific application was performing detection of blood vessels in JPEG images.
+The specific application was performing detection of blood vessels (myocardial & skeletal muscle capillaries) in slide images.

 ### Quickstart Usage
 - Ensure requirements are installed